gerard2perez/ember-cli-crudtable/README.md

 ---

-###Handlebars templates for data creation/update
+###htmlbars templates for data creation/update

 * edit-cell-googlemap
 * edit-cell-text
 * edit-cell-image
 * edit-cell-many-multi

-You can access the data in handeblar using the next object
+You can access the data in htmlbars using the next object

 ```javascript
 record = {